Azam Ali, Ahmadi Moslem

 The anti-beggary culture among Sikh flourished.
 Nearly five (5) centuries later it still is so fundamental that every Sikh does work and earn.
 In 1970’s in St Louis, Mo, Sardar Puji Singh told me, “You will never see a Sikh anywhere in the world beg for charity.”

 In the 19th century, Ahmadiyya sect emerged (See Islam and Sect Formation).
-Khaleefatool II Mirza Mahmood Ahmad had advised Ahmadis to be small Mohammed s.a.w., paying charity and not taking to live off it.
+Khaleefatool II Mirza Mahmood Ahmad, r.a., had advised Ahmadis to be small Mohammed s.a.w., paying charity and not taking to live off it.
 Early Ahmadis like my maternal grandfather Chaudhri Faqir Muhammad and my paternal Chaudri Rahmat Ali Haji followed the advice.
 From their humble origins, today their progenies have reached lofty economic heights.
 Poverty and degradation of those who collect charity and live off it are well-known.

 My father not only himself followed the Holy Prophet, s.a.w., but trained us children to do the same also.
 He duplicated that the upper hand was better than the lower hand.
 He donated under many titles like Wasiyyut, Tahrik-e-Jadeed, etc., including that for his then ten (10) children, his living wife, his deceased wife who was our mother, and some ancestors.
 The total at times exceeded 51% of his income.
 He gave to charity, never took anything from it.